 These are small techniques you can use to help motivate you to work on your goals.
 These techniques stem from the idea that the hardest part of completing a task is just getting started, but these techniques can help you to get started so you’ll hopefully keep going.

 The first is the Pomodoro Technique.
 It’s a time management technique that breaks down your work period into different intervals: 25 minutes of work followed by a period of time to rest.
-During the timed 25 minutes, you’re expected to work until the timer goes.
+During the timed 25 minutes, you’re expected to work until the timer goes off.
 If you think of something else you need to do or something important comes to mind, write it down and then switch back to your work.
 Once the timer rings, mark a check mark on a piece of paper and take a short break.
-Once you’ve done a few pomodoros and acquired more check marks, take longer breaks.
+Once you’ve done a few Pomodoros and acquired more check marks, take longer breaks.
 It’s important to track and record your progress as it gives you a sense of accomplishment and you can visually see the amount of time you’ve put into your work.

-The second technique to use is much less structured, and is focused on helping you through the hard part: getting started.
+The second technique to use is much less structured and is focused on helping you through the hard part: Getting started.
 Set a timer for 5 minutes and start working.
 If when the timer goes off you still don’t want to work then you can stop.
 It’s simple, but it can be highly effective.
-Usually when you’ve immersed yourself in your work for 5 minutes you’ll already be in your groove and you won’t feel like stopping.
-If you do feel like stopping though you probably aren’t in the right mental state to complete your task anyway and it’s a good idea to move onto something else.
+Usually, when you’ve immersed yourself in your work for 5 minutes you’ll already be in your groove and you won’t feel like stopping.
+If you do feel like stopping though, you probably aren’t in the right mental state to complete your task anyway and it’s a good idea to move onto something else.

-Choose New Skills To Learn
+Choose New Skills to Learn